 TIu is the absolute value of the Transmission Imbalance for Gas Day d for User u calculated in line with the Article 15.3.3 of this Network Code,

-GPN is price for the Natural Gas which is defined as Gas price for Gas Day d on the Gas Exchange Platform, and if Gas Exchange Platform is not available GPN is price of Natural Gas against which Transporter purchases Natural Gas on Gas Day d on the basis of the agreement on purchase and sell of Gas for balancing from the Article 15.1.9 of this Network Code.
+GPN is price of Natural Gas against which Transporter purchases Natural Gas on Gas Day d on the basis of the agreement on purchase and sell of Gas for balancing from the Article 15.1.8 of this Network Code.

-GPP and GPN shall have the same value for the Gas Day d if the Gas Exchange Platform is available.

 Transporter shall publish GPP and GPN for each Gas Day d on its website.